Stake your claim to a stand or maimai!

 When am I allowed to tag a hunting spot?

-If you claimed a spot in the previous game bird season you can tag the same spot any day, from when the licences became available 19 March until before 10am, on Mark Up Day, Sunday April 5.
-After 10am on Mark Up Day, any licenceholder can tag any spot not already tagged.
+If you claimed a spot in the previous game bird season you can tag the same spot any day, from when the licences became available until 10am on Mark Up Day, After 10am on Mark Up Day, any licence holder can tag any spot not already tagged.